kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   \rho_\text{crit} = \frac{3 H^2}{8\pi G}
   $$

   which when compared to the total density $\rho_\text{total}$ determines the type of spatial curvature of the Universe.
-If the total density equals the critical density than $K$ must be zero and the Universe has a flat spatial geometry.
-While if the total density is less than the critical density than $K$ is negative implying a spherical geometry and if greater than the critical density than $K$ is positive implying a saddle-like geometry.
+If the total density equals the critical density than $K$ must be zero and the Universe has no spatial curvature indicating a flat spatial geometry.
+If the total density is less than the critical density than $K$ is negative implying a spherical geometry and if greater than the critical density than $K$ is positive implying a saddle-like geometry.

 - We can compare the observed energy density $\rho_i$ to the the critical density by introducing a dimensionless ratio $\Omega_i \equiv \frac{\rho_i}{\rho_\text{crit}}$ known as the density parameter introduced in Section # such that at present-time @eq:friedmann becomes